spenceryue/emscripten_tutorial/README.md

 # Tutorial for Compiling C Code to Run on the Web (with Emscripten and WebAssembly)

+Simpler and less general than the shell_minimal.html included in `emsdk/emscripten/[version e.g. 1.37.22]/src`.

 ### Compile C Code to Native Executable

 Compile with the following command: